d3/d3-selection/README.md

     .text(function(d) { return d.number; });
 ```

-This key function uses the datum *d* if present, and otherwise falls back to the element’s id property.
+This example key function uses the datum *d* if present, and otherwise falls back to the element’s id property.
 Since these elements were not previously bound to data, the datum *d* is null when the key function is evaluated on selected elements, and non-null when the key function is evaluated on the new data.

 The *update* and *enter* selections are returned in data order, while the *exit* selection preserves the selection order prior to the join.
 If a key function is specified, the order of elements in the selection may not match their order in the document; use [*selection*.order](#order) or [*selection*.sort](#sort) as needed.
 For more on how the key function affects the join, see [A Bar Chart, Part 2](http://bost.ocks.org/mike/bar/2/) and [Object Constancy](http://bost.ocks.org/mike/constancy/).